JJudge0/Menu-Console-work--VB.NET/README.md

 # CS0002-course-work--VB.NET--Specification:

+#### This was a simple console command line interface that I worked on using VB.Net during my the start of my University.

 ## | Assessment Elements	Weighting	Descriptions:
 #### | 1)-Verbal Presentation	25%	Each student needs to demonstrate their program, and more importantly, explain how their program works.